alvarogarcia7/kata-formulation-find-comments/README.md

 ## Formulation

 Little Johnny is inspecting a PHP source code that contains comments.
-These comments contains words that he doesn't understand, as it written in another language.
+These comments contains words that he doesn't understand, as they are written in another language.

 ### Rules and constraints